kraken-tech/django-pg-migration-tools/README.md

 ```

 This will update the pinned versions of every package in the
+`requirements/development.txt` and `requirements/pytest-in-nox` (required for
-`requirements/development.txt` lock file to the latest version which is
+CI) lock files to the latest version which is compatible with the constraints
-compatible with the constraints in `pyproject.toml`.
+in `pyproject.toml`.

 You can then run: